 As far as we can tell, US-investors can trade here.
 Any US-investors interested in trading here should in any event form their own opinion on any issues arising from their citizenship or residency.

-The exchange has also announced that they will “soon” (today is 14 May 2019) launch its function Option Trading.
+The exchange has also announced that they will “soon” (statement made on 14 May 2019) launch its function Option Trading.
 We’re assuming that this will correspond to the leveraged trading functionality that many other trading platforms have, but we will follow up and update here as soon as it has been made public.
 There will also be a Mock Option Trading-function where you can practice option trading for free but without the risk of losing any actual assets.

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Hotbit: